justin-schwinn-0/autonomous-ichassis-Integration-1/README.md

 The master deliverable repository for the autonomous iChassis.

 # Mini Teams
-- UI:
+- UI: Fernando, Dan, Noah
-- Navigation: Noah
+- Navigation: Justin, Dan, Fernando, Noah
-- Obstacle Detection: Noah
+- Obstacle Detection: Bridgette, Wyatt, Noah
-- Hardware:
+- Hardware: Bridgette, Wyatt

 # Contributing
 There is a specific workflow necessary to contribute to the autonomous-ichassis main repository.